omerkadh/omerkadh.github.io/README.md

 ### Introduction

 GitHub and Markdown are two of the most popular tools in today's tech industry.

-GitHub is a hosting service for Git, which is a distributed version control system (DVCS).
-GitHub allows users to store and share their software projects online in an environnement that will maintain and keep track of all changes made to a project.
+[GitHub](https://docs.github.com/en/get-started/quickstart/hello-world) is a hosting (containing) service for [git](https://git-scm.com/), which is a [distributed version control system](https://en.wikipedia.org/wiki/Distributed_version_control) (DVCS).
+GitHub allows users to store and share their software projects online in an environnement that will maintain and keep track of all changes made to a digital project.
+GitHub can help you "Catalog the Diff" as Andrew says in his book.
+As you make edits on this and future products, a changelog serves as a catalog of all your progress; this can help viewers gain confidence in your project and get an idea of the overall direction you're heading.

-Markdown is a lightweight markup language.
-In essence, markup languages text based tools which provide a syntax for users to _mark up_ text with annotations.
+Markdown is a lightweight markup language written in regular plain text (like a .txt file).
+In essence, markup languages are text based tools which provide a syntax for users to _mark up_ the text with annotations.
 This syntax can then be read by software to display the text in a more readable and pleasant way.
+NOTE: anytime a SomeName.md file is mentioned, we are talking about a MarkDown file.

 ### Step 1.
-Creating a Repository
+Create a Repository

-Creating a repository will take place on the GitHub landing page, _after_ you have logged in.

-1. Press the green **New** button.
-2. Make the **Repository name**, `username.github.io`
-    - Ensure `username` is your GitHub username.
+Now that you have a GitHub account, the first thing you need to do is create a new repository to host (hold) the resume you will be hosting online.
+Begin from your "_personal dashboard_" which is the first page you see after logging in.
+NOTE: You can think of a repository as the top level director on a file system, with virtually any number of sub directories you like.
+See [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories) for more information.

+1. Click the "_plus_" icon next the the "_bell_" in the top right corner of the dashboard.
+2. Click "_New repository_".
+3. Enter "_YourUsername.github.io_" under "_Repository name_", replacing "_YourUsername_" with the username for your GitHub account.
+NOTE: This specific naming scheme is _essential_ for the hosting to work.
+In brief, it tells github that this repository will be used for online hosting.
-3. Ensure **Public** is checked
+NOTE: Ensure "_Public_" is selected, not "_Private_".
-4. Click the green **Create repository** button.
+4. Scroll down and click the green "_Create repository_" button.
+RESULT: You will see a sort of quick setup page.
+Everything here can be ignored besides the "_README_" hyperlink.
+5. Click the hyperlink labeled "_README_".
+It is located under and to the right of the "_Quick setup_" heading, in the same rectangular section.
+NOTE: This README.md file is where you will paste your resume.
+6. Scroll down to the bottom of the page.
+7. Click "_Commit new file_".
+NOTE: It doesn't matter what is currently in the README.md file; you can edit the file at any time.

+Another important suggestion by Andrew is to use a DVCS.
+While the capabilities of a system like git may exceed what is needed for software documentation, not using a DVCS is a wasted opportunity.
+Almost every large software company uses some kind of DVCS, so a technical writer that refuses to follow suit is not a good look.
+Additionaly, since most of the software a writer is documenting will itself be using a DVCS, using a DVCS for documentation presents the opportunity to keep code and documentation close together.
+As the code progresses, so too can the documentation.
+And as developers continue to work on code, it may be more likely for them to contribute to the documentation themselves.

 ### Step 2.
-Cloning a Repository
+Copy your MarkDown formatted resume into a README.md file

+The README.md file will automatically be recognized by GitHub and used to populate your website.
+Thus, pasting your MarkDown formated resume here is the simplest method for hosting your resume online.
+To start, you should be viewing the "_Code_" tab within your repository.
+If you are just returning to the GitHub [website](https://github.com/), from your dashboard click on the icon next to the "_plus_" sign on the top right of the page, then click "_Your repositories_".
+Select the YourUsername.github.io repository you created earlier.

+1. Click on "_README.md_".
+2.

 ### Step 3.
-Adding a Resume to a Repository
+Access settings to configure GitHub pages

 ### Step 4.
-Launching the Website
+Visit your website

 ## Customization